nbloomf/kreb-scout/README.md

 2) feivel takes a template and turns it into a latex file.
 3) kreb-scout is a library of pre-written templates.

 Writing a problem template for kreb-scout can be a little complicated.
-But the idea is that with a large and easy-to-use library we can simply import even large and complicated problems.
+But eventually with a large and easy-to-use library we can simply import even complicated problems.

 Problems which need solving